dataquest-dev/dspace-import/README.dev.md

 `python -m unittest -v 2> output.txt`
 which leaves result in output.txt

-Before running for the first time, requirements must be installed with following command `pip install -r requirements.txt`
+Before running for the first time, requirements must be installed with the following command:
+`pip install -r requirements.txt`

 It is possible to run in Pycharm with configuration like so: